ethereum/devp2p/caps/eth.md

 transition rules is not dealt with in this specification.
 We require data validity of the block for the purposes of immediate [block propagation] and during [state synchronization].

 To determine the data validity of a block, use the rules below.
+Implementations should disconnect peers sending invalid blocks.

 - The block `header` must be valid.
 - The `transactions` contained in the block must be valid for inclusion into the chain at